 The Pros and Cons:

 There are various ways that retirement benefits can be offered.
 Each can be measured against different kinds of objectives.
-Here is how DC plans compare to other retirement plans on a few common goals that states and local employers have for offering retirement benefits in the first place.
+Here is how defined contribution plans compare to other retirement plans on a few common goals that states and local employers have for offering retirement benefits in the first place.